 Real world crimes are planned, assigned and paid for on the dark web.
 This includes terrorist forums and darknets where people are offered incentives to take part in attacks and are recruited directly.
 In fact, this is a challenging task to accomplish as anonymous communication happens on the dark web.
 But, the likes of terrorist attacks could be predicted by mining data and using predictive modelling techniques on forums where discussions of that nature happen.
 By using web crawling to monitor the darknet sites, it is possible to get hints about such attacks and take preventive measures.

-Technology is neither good nor bad, it is the users who make it act in either directions.
+Technology is neither good nor bad, it is the users who make it act in either direction.
 While being used for illegal activities mostly, the technologies that work behind it aren’t inherently good or bad.
 As the number of crimes using technology is on the rise, nothing but technology can be used to put an end to it.
 Since machine learning technologies are improving by each passing day, we can soon expect a combination of web data mining and machine learning to help curb the menace of dark web crimes.